deepwater-hooligans/docs/README.md

 Contracts are generally run at least once daily.

-The reward rate between Jita and Mantenault is 500 ISK/m3.
+The reward rate between Jita and Lantorn is 400 ISK/m3.

 7 days expiry, 7 days to complete.